Generating leads is one of the most important aspects of marketing — and frankly, growing your business.

 Proof In Numbers

-When possible, a great way to indicate how awesome an offer is to mention the number of people who have purchased, downloaded, signed up, or requested.
-Just make sure your claims are not only
+When possible, indicate how awesome an offer is by mentioning the number of people who have purchased, downloaded, signed up, or requested — just make sure your claims are not only

 Some examples include: